nf-core/website/markdown/developers/adding_modules.md

                 ./tests/config/pytest_modules.yml
     ```

     All of the files required to add the module to `nf-core/modules` will be created/edited in the appropriate places.
-The 5 files you will need to or possibly change are:
+There are at most 5 files to modify:

     1. [`./modules/fastqc/main.nf`](https://github.com/nf-core/modules/blob/master/modules/fastqc/main.nf)